2qx/awesome-bitcoin-cash/README.md

 - 💚 [Difficulty Simulator](https://github.com/jtoomim/difficulty) - A more up to date difficulty adjustment with rational miners.

-## Open-Source Teams Builing Upon  Bitcoin Cash
+## Open-Source Teams Building on Bitcoin Cash

 > If you want to go fast, go alone.
 If you want to go far, go together.
 >